Fuse-Technical-Group/ocio-display-gen/README.md

 # OCIO Custom Display Configuration Generator

-A tool for creating and appending custom display colorspaces to existing OpenColorIO (OCIO) configurations, using measured display data including custom primaries, white point, luminance, and EOTF characteristics.
+A tool for creating and appending[^1] custom display colorspaces to existing OpenColorIO (OCIO) configurations, using measured display data including custom primaries, white point, luminance, and EOTF characteristics.

 The goal is of this system is to have the renderer or compositor handle the color transformation to the display's native gamut, rather than